leewxgit/FuseLink/README.md

 ## Note for OSDI Artifact

-We are currently working on additional experiments required by shepherd.
-Some codes are not stable and tailored for special environments of our testbeds.
+We are actively addressing the additional experiments requested by the Shepherd.
+Some of the codebase remain under active development and are currently optimized for the specialized configurations of our testing environments.